NAL-SupportTeam/NECCS-NAL-Automation/README.md

 # ssh -i ~/.ssh/id_rsa root@<SVmng IP Address of #2>
 ```

-_**Note:** The tool connects to each target host via SSH using an authentication key.
-Since a confirmation prompt is displayed during SSH initial connection, make sure to run these steps.
-The tool may not work properly if in case input is requested during installation operation._
+_**Note:** Make to run these steps to prevent the confirmation prompt from displaying.
+The tool may not work properly if input is requested during installation operation._

 ### ■ INSTALLATION